Daniel Heinsius: Professor at Leiden University

-Latin poetry
+Latin and Greek poetry

 Heinsius first drew attention to himself as a Latin poet with his Senecan tragedy Auriacus, sive libertas saucia ("William of Orange, or Freedom Wounded").
 In 1607/08, he wrote another tragedy, Herodes infanticida ("The Massacre of the Innocents"), which was published only in 1632.
 He was, however, especially prolific in writing elegies, of which a large part was dedicated to his love for a girl called Rossa.
 A first collection appeared in 1603.
 Ever larger and revised collections of his Poemata, also containing other genres, saw the light regularly.
+In 1613 he published a collection of New Ancient Greek epigramms by the name Peplus Graecorum epigrammatum.
 By 1628 he had contributed a Latin poem praising the renowned fencer Gerard Thibault to the front of his book Academie de L'espee.

 Dutch poetry

 In 1601, he published, under the pseudonym of Theocritus à Ganda ("Theocritus from Ghent"), Quaeris quid sit Amor...? ("Do you ask what love is?"), the first emblem book in Dutch.
 It was re-edited in 1606/07 with the title Emblemata amatoria ("Love emblems").
 A second emblem book, Spiegel vande doorluchtige vrouwen ("Mirror of illustrious women"), was published in 1606.
 Heinsius also experimented in Dutch poetry after classical models.
 His efforts were collected by his friend Petrus Scriverius and published as Nederduytsche poemata ("Dutch poems") in 1616.
 They were greatly admired by Martin Opitz, who, in translating the poetry of Heinsius, introduced the German public to the use of the rhyming alexandrine.